nmshd/documentation/_docs_integrate/attribute-introduction.md

 ### LocalAttributes and RelationshipAttributes

-From a technical perspective, a RelationshipAttribute is stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-Depending on the values of certain properties of the LocalAttribute, to a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an own shared RelationshipAttribute, a peer shared RelationshipAttribute or a third party owned RelationshipAttribute.
+From a technical perspective, a RelationshipAttribute is always stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
+Depending on the values of certain properties of the LocalAttribute, a LocalAttribute whose `content` is given by a RelationshipAttribute is also referred to as an **own shared RelationshipAttribute**, a **peer shared RelationshipAttribute** or a **third party owned RelationshipAttribute**.

+From a technical point of view, the creation of a RelationshipAttribute corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for yourself and one LocalAttribute for your peer, whereby their `content` is given by the RelationshipAttribute that is intended to be created and the `shareInfo` of both LocalAttributes contains a correspondingly suitable [LocalAttributeShareInfo]({% link _docs_integrate/data-model-overview.md %}#localattributeshareinfo).

 #### Own shared RelationshipAttributes